Therapeutic Neuroscience Lab

 Using scientific tools including fMRI, EEG, and mobile device enabled experience sampling, our research is focused on developing and improving evidence-based mindfulness treatments grounded in biological mechanisms and optimized for personalized benefit.

-We are currently performing and collaborating on a wide range of research projects around the world.
-Currently, we are pursuing research that spans the areas of:
+We are performing and collaborating on a wide range of projects around the world, pursuing research that spans the areas of:

 Meet our Director of Research, Judson Brewer, MD, PhD